You are located in service: RWTH-E-Mail

 Verschlüsselung konfigurieren 2

-One way to avoid this problem is to use the DFN-LDAP as an address book.
+One way to get around this problem is to use DFN-LDAP as your address book.

 Verschlüsselung konfigurieren 4